KRIGOLSON TEACHING

 Watch: Video

-Discuss the evidence that exists for and against motor programs.
-How do motor program errors and the concept of forgetting factor in whether or not motor programs exist.
+What is a motor program?
+Discuss the evidence that exists for motor programs.
+How do motor program errors occur?

 Readings: